-I am a principal researcher at the Microsoft Research lab in Redmond, WA.
+I am a principal researcher at the EPIC (Extended Perception Interaction and Cognition) team at Microsoft Research lab in Redmond, WA.
 My research interests include Augmented Reality (AR)/Virtual Reality (VR), Haptics, interactive projection mapping and computer vision for human-computer interaction.

 Researchers at Microsoft strive to advance perhaps one of the most challenging areas of research and development in virtual reality.
 Mike Sinclair showcases four haptic controllers and discusses their goal to realize and deliver truly immersive and convincing tactile experiences…

 The use of projector enable large area augmentation that can be shared by multiple users.
 We presented IllumiRoom at CES, and released the open source 'RoomAlive' Toolkit, which is a common tool for projection mapping research.

 (In the picture) Stroke Width Transform: a popular text detection feature, Analysis by Synthesis, 2D and 3D completion